By Paul B. Rothman, M.D.

 We anticipate that through our medical students’ experience at Johns Hopkins under the Genes to Society curriculum, they will be able to formulate persuasive, effective treatment and research plans that draw upon a much broader comprehension of the familial and societal forces that affect the overall health of this nation and which all of us navigate every day.

-Dr. Rothman Addresses Genes to Society Class of 2013
+Dr. Rothman Addresses the School of Medicine Class of 2013

 Dean Rothman speaks to the first class to complete four years of the revolutionary Genes to Society curriculum at the Johns Hopkins University School of Medicine on May 23, 2013.